general-04/sch_1/README.md

 Welcome to the BSJ SCHOOL web application.
 This web app is designed to help students and teachers manage school activities efficiently.
 Below is the description of the web application and its features.

 ### Features:
-- **Data Management**: จัดการข้อมูลนักเรียน แก้ไขข้อมูล อัพเดทข้อมูล ลงข้อมูล การตรวจสอบว่ามาสายกี่ครั้ง
+- **Data Management**: Manage student data, edit data, update data, enter data, check how many times they are late

 ## Installation